YYGS-Beijing: Asia in the 21st Century

 Although the ATC session is modeled after YYGS sessions in New Haven, there are a few key differences:

-- The ATC session is held in Beijing, China, and takes advantage of the state of the art facilities at Yale Center Beijing.
-The unique location of the program brings exciting opportunities to enhance learning through interaction with the local environment.
-Students hear from not only Yale professors, but also experienced professionals in a variety of fields who live and work in China, and experience Chinese culture and society first-hand through excursions to the Great Wall, Forbidden City, and other significant cultural sites.
+1. The ATC session is administered and hosted by the Yale Center Beijing in Beijing, China in the Center’s state of the art facilities.
+Yale University serves as the Center’s knowledge partner and provides education consulting services to Yale Center Beijing to design the Beijing program’s unique content, inspired by YYGS’s long-established and highly-regarded sessions on Yale’s campus.
+The unique location of the program brings exciting opportunities to enhance interaction with the local environment.
+Participants hear from not only Yale personnel, but also experienced professionals in a variety of fields who live and work in China, and experience Chinese culture and society first-hand through excursions to the Great Wall, Forbidden City, and other significant cultural sites.

-- The ATC session is limited to 90 students, compared with over 200 students at YYGS sessions in New Haven.
-This smaller program size ensures that program participants get to know each other on a more substantial level and promotes a strong sense of community among participants, instructors, and staff.
+2. The ATC session is limited to 90 participants, compared with over 200 participants at YYGS sessions in New Haven.
+This smaller program size ensures that program participants get to know each other on a more substantial level and promotes a strong sense of community among participants, speakers, and staff.

 I became more open to the world, aware of the challenges students of my same age face in their countries, but also of the fact we can easily come together to make the change and help build a stronger international community.